-Rye Neighbourhood Plan Plan Submission Version 11
+Rye Neighbourhood Plan

+Final Version

-In accordance with Regulation 15 of the Neighbourhood Planning (General) Regulations (2012)1, this is the plan proposal version of the Rye Neighbourhood Plan submitted by Rye Town Council as a qualifying body to Rother District Council as the Local Planning Authority.
+Following the External Examination of Version 11 of the Rye Neighbourhood Plan1 In accordance with the Neighbourhood Planning (General) Regulations (2012)2, this is the final version of the Rye Neighbourhood Plan.
+It reflects the recommendations of the Examiner and is submitted by Rye Town Council as a qualifying body to Rother District Council as the Local Planning Authority.
 The Plan includes a map identifying the area to which the Plan relates; a consultation statement and a statement explaining how the proposed neighbourhood development plan meets the requirements of paragraph 8 of Schedule 4B to the 1990 Act.
 In support of the Plan there is an evidence document and a Sustainability Appraisal/Strategic Environmental Assessment.
 All documents should be read together www.ryeneighbourhoodplan.org.uk